celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

   - `Membership.sol`
     - Import and inherit `Pausable.sol` and `Ownable.sol` from the openzeppelin modules.

-    - Previously, we declared two addtional function interfaces.
+    - Previously, we declared two additional function interfaces.
 It then becomes imperative that we implement these functions in the current file.
 Here, we implement the `mint` and `burn` functions.

-    - The `notZeroAddress` modifier ensures that the target addresses is not empty.
+    - The `notZeroAddress` modifier ensures that the target address is not empty.

     - NFTs are unique properties or elements of a collection.
-They could share similar parent i.e be part of a collection but are never thesame in property.
+They could share similar parents i.e be part of a collection but are never the same in properties.
 To introduce uniqueness, we generate a new NFT by increasing `tokenId`.

-    - Users addresses that have minted the membership nft are kept in `isMember` storage for reference purpose.
+    - User addresses that have minted the membership nft are kept in `isMember` storage for reference purposes.
 This method ensures that no address can mint twice.

     - To encourage users to mint our membership nft, we have lowered the swapping fee.
 But they need to pay a tiny amount in order to have their membership minted.
-This method have introduced a vulnerability that we need to guard against.
-A user could mint and trasnfer or resell to other users.
+This method has introduced a vulnerability that we need to guard against.
+A user could mint and transfer or resell to other users.
 We do not want this to happen.
-To prevent the occurrence of such event, we will intercept to place a barrier in the internal function by overriding `_transfer()` so that no one is able to transfer membership.
+To prevent the occurrence of such an event, we will intercept to place a barrier in the internal function by overriding `_transfer()` so that no one is able to transfer membership.
 The right to do this is given to the owner.

-    - We effcted the circuit breaker by implementing the `pause` and `unpause` functions.
+    - We effected the circuit breaker by implementing the `pause` and `unpause` functions.

   ```js